Congratulations on your pregnancy or on having

 What is the hypnobirthing Wise Hippo Birthing Programme?

-While I trained in HypnoBirthing™ – The Mongan Method with the HypnoBirthing Institute (the original American HypnoBirthing programme) in 2012 and taught the course for 3 years, I now teach the programmes created by the Wise Hippo Ltd, which offer very modern, UK-based programmes.
+While I trained in HypnoBirthing™ – The Mongan Method with the HypnoBirthing Institute (the original American HypnoBirthing programme) in 2012 and taught the course for 3 years, I now teach the classes created by the Wise Hippo Ltd, which offer modern, UK-based programmes.
 These have been helping women have a safe, natural and comfortable birth for over 2 years now, and their statistics prove it.
 Hypnobirthing is simply about birthing while in a state of very deep relaxation.
-When you are relaxed, your birthing muscles work in harmony, you feel little or no discomfort (most women just feel pressure and tightening around their tummy) and your baby is birthed safely and calmly.
-Hypnosis in this context has nothing to do with stage hypnosis – women remain totally in control and are not made to do and say silly things just to entertain a room full of people who want to be entertained.
-It is merely about going back to the basics of birth, learning how a birthing body works, and trusting your body and baby to do what they need to do, just as Nature intended.
+When you are relaxed, your birthing muscles work in harmony, you may feel little or no discomfort (a lot of women just feel pressure and tightening around their tummy) and your baby is birthed safely and calmly.
+Hypnosis in this context has nothing to do with stage hypnosis – women remain totally in control and are not made to do and say silly things just to entertain an audience who wants to be entertained.
+It is merely about going back to the basics of birth, learning how the birthing body works, and trusting your body and baby to do what they need to do, just as Nature intended.
 In my Wise Hippo Birthing Programme classes, you will learn how to prepare for birth using breathing, visualisation and self-hypnosis techniques and affirmations, reprogramming your mind so that you are not fearful of birth and trust your body and baby to do what they need to do.
 Thanks to all these tools (and plenty of MP3s), women remain totally in control and actually feel empowered, and so do their husbands/partners, who fully take part in birth preparation and the birthing process.
 At The Wise Hippo, we believe that a positive birth experience is a state of mind; it’s not defined by what happens during labour and birth but by how a woman feels about her baby’s birth.
 The skills and knowledge that you will learn will empower you to trust your instincts and ensure that your baby has the right birth on the day.

 Antenatal, birth and postnatal support – what is a doula?